Wok & Skillet

 Preparing shrimp for Shrimp Tempura

-Make 4 - 5 vertical incisions along the belly.
+Make 4 - 5 shallow vertical incisions across the belly.

 cutting shrimp for Shrimp Tempura